This Radeon RX 5700 XT card is the cheapest around with this deal

 The sale price on this Radeon RX 5700 XT makes this the cheapest version available.
 Even better, you don't have to worry about finicky BIOS updates.View Deal

-In overall performance, RX 5700 XT cards trade blows with Nvidia's GeForce RTX 2070, and trail the newer RTX 2070 Super by about 6 percent.
-Considering the price gap, however, AMD's fastest Navi 10 cards are a great bargain.
+In overall performance, RX 5700 XT cards trade blows with Nvidia's GeForce RTX 2070, and trails the newer RTX 2070 Super by about 6 percent.
+Considering the price gap, however, AMD's fastest Navi 10 cards, ie the RX 5700 XT, are a great bargain.
 You won't get ray tracing support (unless AMD gets around to releasing DXR-enabled drivers), but you probably don't need fancier reflections anyway.